-Car accidents on private property happen in all sorts of ways.
+Car accidents on private property happen in many ways.
+Common scenarios include:

-- Crashes on streets that appear public, but are maintained by homeowners’ associations or other private entities.
+- Crashes on streets that appear public but have management by homeowners’ associations or other private entities.

 This is just a sampling of the ways that accidents might happen on private property, of course.
 No matter how a crash occurs on private property, victims may suffer serious injuries that leave them in significant physical, emotional, and financial pain.